KittyGiraudel/site/_posts/2020-11-03-replace-me-at-n26.md

 ## The team

-As of today, there are about 15 engineers working on the customer-facing web platform, distributed across the product department in cross-functional teams, and located in our 4 offices (well, at least officially; they are currently working home)—Berlin, Barcelona, Vienna and New-York.
+As of today, there are about 15 engineers working on the customer-facing web platform, distributed across the product department in cross-functional teams, and located in our 4 offices (well, at least officially; they are currently working home) — Berlin, Barcelona, Vienna and New-York.

 The web team is absolutely fantastic. 💖 Not only is it quite mature with people having been there for several years, it also values inclusion and respect at its core.
 There are no overly inflated egos, no openly passive-aggressive behaviours.